If you buy products through the links on this page, we may earn a commission. Learn more.

 The Future of Delta 8 in Nevada

-Delta 8 is illegal in Nevada and likely to stay that way.
-Considering that the state specifically made laws banning delta-8 and other artificial, hemp-derived cannabinoids, it’s very unlikely that this will change anytime soon.
+Delta 8 products are illegal in Nevada and likely to stay that way.
+Considering that the state specifically made laws banning delta-8 and other artificial, hemp-derived cannabinoids, it’s unlikely that this will change anytime soon.

 Having said that, recreational marijuana is legal in the state, so you can use regular delta-9 THC products as an alternative.